iamsoroush/echotrain/README.md

 # Automation

-After cloning this project from git, the following commands could be used to create the conda environment based on the environment.yml file:
+- After cloning this project from git, the following commands could be used to create the conda environment based on the environment.yml file:

-`echotrain.py -c` or `echotrain.py --createEnv`
+`echotrain.py -c` or `echotrain.py --create_env`

-Any time that you need to build the package for model directory the following commands could be used:
+- Any time that you need to build the package for model directory the following commands could be used:

-`echotrain.py -b` or `echotrain.py --buildModel`
+`echotrain.py -b` or `echotrain.py --build_model`.
+This will generate a `.whl` file inside `dist` sub-directory which will be used to install the `model` package using `pip install file_name.whl` on any target python environment.

-Also, you could install the requirements needed in the colab by using the following commands:
+- Also, you could install the requirements needed in the colab by using the following commands:

-`echotrain.py -cr` or `echotrain.py --colabRequirements`
+`echotrain.py -cr` or `echotrain.py --colab_requirements`

-Finally, the conda environment could be created in the colab by using the following commands:
+- Finally, the conda environment could be created in the colab by using the following commands:

-`echotrain.py -ce` or `echotrain.py --colabCondaEnv`
+`echotrain.py -ce` or `echotrain.py --colab_conda_env`